Cross-Domain Few-Shot Learning with Coalescent Projections and Latent Space Reservation: Introduction

 In this paper, we offer three contributions:

-\begin{enumerate} \item We propose the \Gls{cp} as a successor to learnable plain prompts. \Glspl{cp} achieve higher accuracies with lower memory requirements, control separate attention heads, do not require extra tokens, and can be applied to the Swin Transformers with negligible effort.
+\begin{enumerate} \item We propose the \Gls{cp} as a successor to soft prompts, achieving higher accuracies with low memory requirements, controlling separate attention heads, and without any extra tokens.

 \item We propose a pseudo-class generation process that enables the network to anticipate unseen novel classes under domain shifts.
-That is, the pseudo-class generation mechanism guides in reserving representation spaces, thus adapting to an unseen domain seamlessly.
+That is, the pseudo-class generation mechanism guides the reservation of representation spaces, thus adapting to an unseen domain seamlessly.

 \item We performed comprehensive experiments on the BSCD-FSL benchmark with both Mini-ImageNet and Tiered-ImageNet to verify the effectiveness of our proposed method.
 Moreover, we open-sourced our code for other researchers. \end{enumerate}